YosysHQ/mcy/README.md

 ...
 ```

+The numbers are not mutation IDs but a task-local numbering, starting fresh
+at 1 for each task.
+The order of the output lines does not matter.

 Standard output of the command will be redirected to `logfile.txt`, unless
 the command is run from `mcy task -v`.
 Standard error always stays connected
 to the console.

-(The order of the output lines does not matter.)

 A test with `expect` setting will cause a runtime error if the test returns
 anything else than one of the expected values.